Veterinary Technician Schools in Arkansas

 • Application fee ($40.00)

-To maintain active status as a certified veterinary technician (CVT), candidates must submit an annual renewal application with $25.00 and proof of having completed six hours of continuing education (CE).
+To maintain active status as a certified veterinary technician (CVT), candidates must submit an annual renewal application and proof of having completed six hours of continuing education (CE).
 The renewal period begins each year on April 1 and ends on March 31 of the following year.
 Finally, Arkansas allows students to complete two of the six required CE hours online.
 A variety of web-based CE opportunities are available through these services:

 • National Association of Veterinary Technicians in America (NAVTA)